 Have you ever heard the term “hangry” before?

-This urban slang refers to the state of anger and irritability resulting from being hungry.
-And even though it’s a made up term, there’s actually scientific evidence for the existence of this volatile emotional state caused by inadequate food intake.
+It refers to the state of anger and irritability resulting from being hungry.
+And even though it’s a made-up term, there’s actually scientific evidence for the existence of this volatile emotional state caused by inadequate food intake.
 (11)

-As I mentioned earlier, not eating enough food can lead to hypoglycemia, or low blood sugar.
+As I mentioned earlier, lack of eating enough food can lead to hypoglycemia, or low blood sugar.
 Since the brain requires blood sugar to function optimally, when it starts to drop, one of the first cognitive processes that suffers is self-control.
-(12) And your ability to exert self control allows you to control your attention, regulate your emotions, cope with stress, resist impulsivity, and refrain from aggressive behavior.
+(12) Your ability to exert self-control allows you to:

-So if you’re always on a short fuse, or your mood is constantly swinging between cheerful and irritable or anxious, you should make sure that you’re not severely under-eating before making any other significant changes to your diet and supplement or medication routine.
+So, if you’re always on a short fuse, or your mood is constantly swinging between cheerful and irritable or anxious, make sure that you’re not severely under-eating before making any other significant changes to your diet and supplement or medication routine.